vedph/cadmus_tgr_doc/models.md

 Every tag picked from the tree is stored in a list.
 A button next to each picked tag in this list allows removing it.

 Also, some tags can be annotated, and their annotations types are explicitly defined.
-This is done in another auxiliary thesaurus, whose ID is equal to the ID feeding this fragment editor, plus a suffix (e.g. `-note`).
+This is done in another auxiliary thesaurus, whose ID is equal to the ID of the thesaurus feeding this fragment editor, plus a suffix `-aux`.

-For instance, given these thesaurus entries:
+For instance, given these thesaurus entries in a thesaurus with ID `ling-tags`:

 ```json
 {